-Before explaining why DevOps is not a replacement for ITIL, it's a good idea to first understand just what ITIL and DevOps are.
+Before explaining why DevOps is not a replacement for ITIL, it’s a good idea to first understand just what DevOps and ITIL are.

 In the last decade, the DevOps approach has become incredibly popular in reducing software delivery times by enhancing the collaboration and productivity of development and operations teams and automating the test, release, and deployment of operations.
 DevOps is now driving the digital transformation of many organizations by adding greater agility and automation, and using Continuous Integration and Continuous Delivery (CI/CD) in the software development lifecycle.

 So, DevOps is defined as a software development methodology designed to reduce the organizational friction between Dev (Development, QA, and Design teams) and Ops (Operations and Support teams) to speed up the time to market.